1005 N. Marion St.

 Professional visits by attorneys are not permitted on weekends, after hours, or on observed holidays without authorization from the Housing Division Commander or designee.

+South Division Attorney Visitations are conducted on a first-come, first-served basis.
+No inmates with special security concerns, such as Juvenile Inmates, Female Inmates, Red Dot Inmates, or Inmates on Protective Custody, will be authorized to attend visits in Attorney Visitation.
 Instead, all such visits must take place in the housing wing.
 Detention staff have the authority to restrict any visit to the housing wing based on an inmate’s behavior or other security concerns.
 No rooms or timeframes will be reserved.

-No cell phones or internet capabilities are authorized at any time during the attorneys visit or while in the secure portion of the facility.
-If an attorneys asks to use a laptop during a visit with an inmate (usually to watch video evidence together), the attorney must ensure all internet capabilities are disabled before they arrive and that those capabilities remain disabled for the duration of the visit.
+No cell phones or internet capabilities are authorized at any time during the attorney’s visit or while in the secure portion of the facility.
+If an attorney asks to use a laptop during a visit with an inmate (usually to watch video evidence together), the attorney must ensure all internet capabilities are disabled before they arrive and that those capabilities remain disabled for the duration of the visit.

 Items left with the inmate, such as discovery, paperwork, or any other item, must be dropped off in Inmate Property.
 Nothing should be left with an inmate.
 The Public Lobby Staff on duty can assist with depositing items into an inmate’s property.